 Most accommodations rent out bikes, or you can simply walk into one of many bike rental shops throughout the city.
 Note that the Valencia Tourist Card gets you a discount at selected bike shops.

-For reference: we paid €11 (~ $12.30) per bike for 24 hours at our accommodation.
+For reference: in April 2019 we paid €11 (~ $12.30) per bike for 24 hours at our accommodation.
 If we rented 1 bike for 2 days or more, it would have cost us €9 (~ $10) per day per bike.
 That included a lock and a wooden “basket” at the back of the bike.

 Using public transport